MetOffice/jules/doc/source/namelists/jules_deposition.nml.rst

 .. nml:namelist:: JULES_DEPOSITION_SPECIES

-This namelist should occur :nml:mem:`JULES_DEPOSITION::ndry_dep_species` times, with each occurence containing parameters for an atmospheric tracer species that is to be considered in dry deposition.
+This namelist should occur :nml:mem:`JULES_DEPOSITION::ndry_dep_species` times, with each occurrence containing parameters for an atmospheric tracer species that is to be considered in dry deposition.

 .. nml:member:: dep_species_name_io